-If we detect tweets revealing someone's birthdays automatically, we can give warnings to users before they submit their tweets where someone's birthdays are revealed.
+tweets where someone's birthdays are revealed.
 In this section, we discuss whether we can automatically detect tweets where someone's birthdays are revealed by using machine learning techniques.

 In this study, we used the support vector machine (SVM) for data training and classifying.
-Table IV shows feature $s1 \sim s16$ used in machine learning on experimental data. $s1 \sim s7$ were obtained by using the results of morphological analysis on experimental data.
-In the experiments, we used a Japanese morphological analyzer, JUMAN for word segmentation of tweets [25]. $s8 \sim s10$ and $s12 \sim s14$ were obtained by extracting character N-gram from experimental data.
-Odaka et al. reported that character 3-gram is good for Japanese processing [26]. $s4 \sim s7$ and $s12 \sim s15$ were obtained from first sentences of tweets.
+Table III shows feature $s1 \sim s16$ used in machine learning on experimental data. $s1 \sim s7$ were obtained by using the results of morphological analysis on experimental data.
+In the experiments, we used a Japanese morphological analyzer, JUMAN, for word segmentation of Japanese tweets [26].
+Also, we used the TreeTagger for annotating English tweets with part-of-speech and lemma information [27] [28] [29]. $s8 \sim s10$ and $s12 \sim s14$ were obtained by extracting character N-gram from experimental data.
+Odaka et al. reported that character 3-gram is good for Japanese processing [30]. $s4 \sim s7$ and $s12 \sim s15$ were obtained from first sentences of tweets.
 This is because, we thought, clue expressions of birthday messages are often found at first sentences of tweets.

-In this study, we used the 1,000 tweets investigated in Section III for the experimental data.
-We conducted this experiment using TinySVM [27].
-Table V shows the experimental result.
+In this study, we used the 1,000 Japanese tweets and 1,000 English tweets investigated in Section III for the experimental data.
+We conducted this experiment using TinySVM [31].
+Table IV shows the experimental result of the 1,000 Japanese tweets.
 The experimental result was obtained with 10-fold cross-validation.
-As shown in Table III, the experimental data
+As shown in Fig. 3, the experimental data of the Japanese tweets consisted of 560 normal tweets and 440 replies.
+We divided the experimental result of the 1,000 Japanese tweets (Table IV) into those of 560 normal tweets (Table V) and 440 replies (Table VI).
+On the other hand, Table